evanx/component-validator/README.md

 ## component-validator

-Validate that an `npm` module is a lightweight ES6 "component" of a certain specification, as presented here.
+Validate that an `npm` module is a lightweight ES2016 "component" according to the specification proposed here.

+We must support:
+- graceful system exit
+- 3rd-party "plugin" components
+- convenient configuration
+- minimum boilerplate

 ### Goal